 Original Air Date - 6 October 1958

 Newspaperman George Walker (Tyler McVey) is savagely attacked by a German shepherd in his own garage.
-He figures this is because he has been writing columns denouncing businessman Carl Kane, who Walker later describes to Peter Gunn as "scum."
+He figures this is because he has been writing columns denouncing businessman Carl Kane (Paul Dubov), who Walker later describes to Peter Gunn as "scum."
 The attack by the dog followed several anonymous threatening phone calls and someone breaking into Walker's house.
 To try and locate the dog, Gunn seeks the advice of Homer Tweed (J. Pat O'Malley), a Shakespearean-quoting hobo who seems to be an expert in such matters, having acquired several dogs as pets.
 After Gunn meets with Kane who threatens him, he finds his apartment is broken into as well, with a shoe taken so the dog can get Gunn's scent and attack him in the future.
 Gunn gets a call from Walker's secretary Nancy Davis (Virginia Christine), who is actually in league with Kane.
 She meets Gunn and the two of them drive to a neighboring city.
 Lt.
 Jacoby tries to follow them, but Davis drives like a maniac and Jacoby loses them.
 In the middle of nowhere, Davis pulls a gun on Gunn and makes him get out of the car.
 She drives away and Gunn hears the sound of the dog coming to attack him.
 Gunn wraps his raincoat over his arm and fends off the dog.
 It turns out that the person in charge of the vicious dog is none other than Homer the hobo.
 When Lt.
 Jacoby shows up finally, he too is attacked, but he shoots the dog dead.
 The show closes with Homer being led away by Jacoby.
 The premise of this show is interesting, but the ending is kind of abrupt.

 - The Floater - when Gunn arrives at Mother's